Sgunizi68/GumusBulut/README.md

 │   │   ├── constants.ts # Application-wide constants and mock data
 │   │   └── types.ts     # TypeScript type definitions for data structures
 │   └── ...              # Other frontend configuration files (package.json, tsconfig.json, vite.config.ts)
-└── .env.local           # Environment variables for local development
+├── .env.local           # Environment variables for local development
-└── GEMINI.md            # This document
+├── .qoder/GEMINI.md     # This document (updated path)
 └── ...                  # Other project-level files
 ```

 ## Contributing

 Contributions are welcome!
-Please refer to the project's contribution guidelines (if available) for details on how to submit pull requests, report issues, and contribute to the development.
+If you'd like to contribute, please follow these steps:
+1. Fork the repository.
+2. Create a new branch for your feature or bug fix.
+3. Make your changes and ensure they adhere to the project's coding standards.
+4. Write and run tests if applicable.
+5. Submit a pull request with a clear description of your changes.

 ## License

-(Specify your project's license here, e.g., MIT License, Apache License 2.0, etc.)
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.